-At Judson Center’s Autism Connections, we realize that an Autism diagnosis impacts the entire family not just the individual.
-That’s why we offer a comprehensive approach designed to embrace the individual needs of those with a diagnosis of autism spectrum disorder (ASD) and their families from age two through early adulthood.
-We provide evidenced based, applied behavioral analysis services (ABA) to the individual, as well as counseling services, parent trainings, sibshops and events/workshops for family members.
+At Judson Center’s Autism Connections, we offer a comprehensive approach designed to embrace the individual needs of those with a diagnosis of autism spectrum disorder (ASD) and their families from age two through early adulthood.
+We provide evidenced based, Applied Behavioral Analysis (ABA) therapy to the individual, as well as counseling services, parent trainings, sibshops and events/workshops for family members.

 Our focus is on providing a continuum of care, from teaching pre education skills (communication, play behaviors) with a three year old, to addressing skills needed for an adolescent or young adults, such as community skills, daily living skills and pre-vocational skills.